dwimperl/tools/README_5.14.2.1-32bit-windows.txt

 # c:\strawberry> git add .
 # c:\strawberry> git ci -m "initial version"

-# Create a git repository in dwimperl called https://github.com/dwimperl/perl-5.14.2.1-32bit-windows
+# Create a git repository called https://github.com/dwimperl/perl-5.14.2.1-32bit-windows
 # and follow the instructions to connect to the remote repository and push put the initial version to Github.

 # Add c:\strawberry\.gitignore   and add the following lines: